 The Virginia Tech Information Technology Security Laboratory (ITSL) focuses on education and research in computer and network security.
 Faculty, staff, and students work cooperatively on a variety of projects to enhance the security of systems and networks.
 Co-located with the Information Technology Security Office (ITSO), the ITSL has the unique ability to leverage production data from university networks for research and testing.
 The ITSL also relies on the advanced computer and network infrastructure of Virginia Tech and, in a close partnership with Communication and Network Services (CNS), uses the enterprise network for verification of designs.
 Research projects in the ITSL are tested theoretically, through simulation and modeling, and practically, through the use of production data and network.

-Current research efforts focus on security in the Internet Protocol version 6 (IPv6), enhancing network security through a moving target defense, converged security visualization, and Bluetooth® security.
-Since Virginia Tech began IPv6 testing in 1998 and currently operates the third largest production IPv6 network in the world behind the countries of China and France, the ITSL is in a unique position to provide IPv6 security research.
-One of the projects in the lab is a patent-pending Moving Target IPv6 Defense (MT6D) that exploits the large address space to prevent network attacks from being able to target systems.
-Another project focuses on creating a converged security visualization tool for network attack and defense which merges geographic information with real-time network attack data and physical models, providing geographic information about the location of network attacks.
-The security and privacy of Bluetooth® in mobile systems, particularly laptops mobile phones, has also been has also been explored through research projects.
+Current research efforts focus on security in the Internet Protocol version 6 (IPv6), enhancing network security through a moving target defense, optimizing the VTAlerts system, and converged security visualization.
+Virginia Tech started testing IPv6 in 1998 and currently operates one of the largest production IPv6 networks based on percentage of overall traffic.
+This puts the IT Security Lab in an excellent position to leverage production data for IPv6 research.
+A current research project is a patent-pending Moving Target IPv6 Defense (MT6D) that exploits the large address space of IPv6 to prevent attackers from being able to target systems.
+Another project is an optimization of VTAlerts, leveraging geospatial data to customize and prioritize individual alerts based on their proximity to an event.
+The intent is to improve notification times for those who will be immediately impacted by the event.
+Other recent work led to the creation of a converged security visualization tool which merges geographic information with real-time network attack data and physical models, providing geographic information about the location of network attacks.

 The mission of the IT Security Laboratory is divided into 3 major areas: